rdnot/nanobot/README.md

+# Nanobot Medical Research Fork

+> *"Turns Nanobot into something I'd actually want running during a busy shift — fetches real PubMed articles, PDF guidelines, and full journal articles without getting blocked or cutting the answer short.
+Give it a complex clinical question and it pulls 10+ sources, reads them properly, and writes a structured answer that respects the depth the topic deserves.
+For evidence-based acute care research at the end of a long night, this does what a good medical library tool should."*
+>
+> — **89/100** · *Claude (free tier), acting as a satisfied reviewer*

 ## Main changes in This Fork

 - **Tools Summary**: Shows a clean separate message before the final answer listing used tools